equarius93/stashtest/README.md

 # stashtest
-This repo is for testing functions of STASH/ResearchArchives
+This repo is for testing functions of ResearchArchives